WHO ARE WE

 Onni Toivonen started circus as a hobby in 2005 at Sorin Sirkus youth circus in Tampere.
 Onni practised the basics of all circus disciplines and specialized finally in juggling with clubs.
 Onni graduated from high school in 2013 and was straight away accepted to study juggling in the renowed Dans –och Cirkushögskolan in Stockholm, which is world famous for its juggling teaching.
 Onni graduated from circus school in 2016.
 In 2017 Onni was chosen to participate the Festival Mondial du Cirque de Demain and Young Stage festivals from which he won special prices.
 Onni performs also in the 2017 Cirko Aereo production Kinema.

 In 2013 Juho decided to stop his studies in the Technical University of Tampere because he was accepted to École Superieure des Arts du Cirque in Belgium.
 In the school there was a teacher who helped Juho to hone his acrobatic skills further in his speciality the aerial rope.
 In the summer 2016 Juho graduated from ESAC.
-Besides training with Sirkum Polaris, nowdays Juho is also studying and working as an engineer.
+Nowdays Juho is mostly working as an engineer.

 Jaimee Allen found her way to the wonderful world of circus through Zip Zap Circus School in Cape Town, South Africa.
 There she developed an interest in aerial disciplines and cloud swing became her speciality.
 Jaimee got also interested in the behind the scenes work and in 2012 she took a course with Artscape Theater about stage management, lights and sound.
 After the year long course Jaimee still felt like she wanted get back on stage herself and in 2014 she auditioned for École Supérieure des Arts du Cirque in Brussels.
 She got in and spent the next 3 years being coached in cloud swing by Roman Fedin.
 In spring 2017 Jaimee graduated from ESAC and she joined straight away the Finnish trapeze trio Wise Fools.